GuysWeForgotDre/DealersSendTexts/README.md

 ---

 ## Reference
+### Update 2.0.0
+- **`Bugs / Fixes`**
+  - Better cleanup of data when game unloads, prevent potential issue when switching saves without exiting game.
+- **`New Features`**
+  - Support for Cartel update (gamme v0.4.0 beta) -- ensures methods only grab player dealers and not the cartel's.
+  - Separate data per save file.
 ### Update 1.2.0
 - **`Bugs / Fixes`**
   - Fixed jars and bricks counting as 1.
 Dealers now report same total count as shown in Dealer app.